j-polden/opendetection/README.md

 # Step 5.
 Opendetection

-Now that the dependancies have been installed, we can move on to opendection.
+Now that the dependencies have been installed, we can move on to opendetection.
 I used the same method provided in the [official documentation], with some small alterations made.

+First, I needed to install the pugixlm package

+    sudo apt-get install libpugixml-dev

-First, clone the opendetection source into your home directory and create a build folder.
+Then, clone the opendetection source into your home directory and create a build folder.

     cd <path_to_desired_download_location>
     git clone https://github.com/krips89/opendetection.git
     mkdir build; cd build

+Before we configure the configure the buildfiles, we must add in the required svm files, as directed by the [official documentation].
+Download the SVM source files from [here], and unpack them into:

+	opendetection/3rdparty/svmlight/

-from here, we use cmake-gui to update the OpenCV_DIR variable.
-I have ROS installed on my computer, which has its own copy of openCV packaged with it.
-I need to update the OpenCV_DIR varialble to point to the openCV installation done in step 4 (initially it was pointing to the openCV copy packaged with ROS).
+We can now use cmake-gui to generate the build file.
+Only one setting needed to be altered on my system, the OpenCV_DIR variable.
+This is becuase I have ROS installed on my computer, which has its own copy of openCV packaged with it.
+I need to update the OpenCV_DIR variable to point to the openCV installation done in step 4 (initially it was pointing to the openCV copy packaged with ROS).
 To do this, launch the cmake-gui from the build directory, click the configure button and adjust the following variable to:

 - OpenCV_DIR=/path/to/opencv-3.4.0/build

 Click generate to build the makefile and once finished, exit the GUI.
 Before we compile and install, we need to adjust some code in the ODFaceRecognizer.cpp file, which does not compile.
 Open the file in a text editor and make change the following lines: